Langley work crews prep for significant dump of snow - Aldergrove Star

-If the snow blasts the Langleys as predicted today (Friday), work crews will have their work cut out for them.
+If the snow blasts the Langleys as predicted today (Friday), municipal crews will have their work cut out for them.

 The snowfall is expected to end late overnight as the system moves south.